 Speak to a counsellor or someone you trust.
-You can call Nova Vita Domestic Violence Prevention Services' Crisis Line (519-752-HELP) any time of the day or night to talk to someone who understands and who can help.
+You can call Nova Vita Domestic Violence Prevention Services' Crisis Line 24-hour crisis and support line 519-752-4357 24-hour text and online chat 519-752-4357 or www.novavita.org/chat any time of the day or night to talk to someone who understands and who can help.
 You don't have to feel embarrassed or ashamed.
 Asking for help may be the first step in making your life better.

 The Sexual Assault/Domestic Violence Care Team at the Brantford General (a team of skilled nurses available 24/7 accessed through the emergency department, will respond promptly) can offer you comprehensive, confidential care if you have been abused by your present partner, past partner, present or past boyfriend/girlfriend.
 Identify to the triage nurse that you are there because of domestic violence and they can activate the team.
-Options for care: Emotional support.
-Forensic documentation and photos of the injuries you are presenting with, safety planning, and discharge to a safe environment.
+Options for care: Emotional support, Forensic documentation and photos of the injuries you are presenting with, safety planning, and discharge to a safe environment.
 Follow up appointment within 48-72 hours to re-document injuries, further safety planning, support, and referrals to community agencies.
 Because you are presenting with injuries a physician will assess and medically clear you before discharge.
 You have the choice of immediate police involvement or have all documentation stored until if or when you are ready to involve police.
 At times this may take several visits until you are ready to involve police but your history of events has been stored safely.
 Involvement of police at any point is your choice to make.
-Your trust and confidentiality is important to US.
+Your trust and confidentiality is important to us.